 I turned 28 on the day I reached the pass:

 After that, I went to Berlin for the summer.
-An acquaintance of mine I’d met by chance on a dive boat in the Philippines was out of town and allowed me to stay at his apartment for less than half of the rent that he was paying.
+An acquaintance of mine I’d met by chance on a dive boat in the Philippines was out of town and allowed me to stay at his apartment for less than half the rent he was paying.
 It has always been gifts from people like him that kept me going in those early years and I could not have done it without them.

 Shortly after coming to Berlin, I was contacted by a study abroad company that needed articles to beef up their website.
 He’d seen a guest blog I’d written on another site, thereby rewarding my past efforts.

 It only paid $50 per article, but he told me that I could write as many as I wanted.
-So I wrote nine within three days and between that and the about.com contract, plus a very small amount of passive income that my blog was generating, I was able to earn between $1000 and $1500 per month.
+So I wrote nine within three days and between that and the about.com contract, plus a very small amount of passive income that my blog was generating, was able to earn between $1000 and $1500 per month.

 That same summer, Matt, whom I had met at the first TBEX conference in Denver and kept in contact with, asked me if I wanted to write a column on his website about solo female travel.
 He liked my budget-oriented and adventurous travel style and saw a fit with his audience.
 His was the first travel blog I had ever read and was still a big fan of, so I enthusiastically said yes.